 That long-awaited day has now arrived.
 It’s the day you have most likely been looking forward to most of your working life: Retirement.
 But what now?
 If you are one of the lucky ones, then you already have a long list of retirement hobbies just waiting for your attention, along with an impressively long list of other things to do when retired.

 On the other hand, if you are looking for some kind of direction in your retired life then you are in the good company of many, many others.

-If you are feeling lost, or lacking some kind of direction or structure in your daily routine and perhaps missing the social contact that work provided, then here are some ideas to help steer you towards a better place.
+If you are feeling lost, or lacking some kind of direction or structure in your daily routine and perhaps missing the social contact that work provided, then here are some retirement hobbies and other ideas to help steer you towards a better place.

 The Art of Goal Setting

 First and foremost, I think goal setting is paramount when seeking to live a vibrant and meaningful retirement.

 You have probably been setting goals all of your working life, well most of it.